US to host talks on post-war Gaza as Israel calls Gaza City evacuation ‘inevitable’

 Hospitals report strikes near aid sites

-Local hospitals reported at least 10 deaths Wednesday, including near an aid-distribution site in central Gaza and at a displacement camp in the south.
+Mahmoud Balousha, 36, went to the crossing but returned Wednesday with only lentils.

-An Israeli strike killed three people, including a child and a woman, and wounded 21 others when it hit tents in Khan Younis overnight, the Kuwait Specialized Field Hospital said.
-Three Israeli strikes killed at least six others in Khan Younis, Nasser Hospital said.
+“It’s the same every day.
+We go to get some food for our families, but looters climb onto the trucks to get the aid, and there is little left for us to take back home,” Balousha told the AP through text messages.
+“When chaos breaks out," Israeli troops "open fire toward the crowd, and people scatter everywhere.”

 Israel's military did not immediately respond to questions about the strikes.
-Its offensive has killed 62,895 Palestinians during the war, according to Gaza’s Health Ministry, which says around half were women and children.
+Its offensive has killed nearly 63,000 Palestinians during the war, according to Gaza’s Health Ministry, which says around half were women and children.
 The agency does not distinguish between fighters and civilians in its count.

-The ministry said Wednesday that 10 more people have died of malnutrition-related causes over the past 24 hours, bringing the total of victims of malnutrition-related causes to 313 people during the war, including 119 children.
+The ministry said Wednesday that 10 more people died of malnutrition-related causes over the past 24 hours, bringing the total number to 313 people during the war, including 119 children.

 The ministry is part of the Hamas-run government and staffed by medical professionals.
 The U.N. and independent experts consider it the most reliable source on war casualties.
 Israel disputes its figures but has not provided its own.